00start/ring-home-security/docs/e2e-governance-agent.md

   - Coverage target: 100% of business requirements

 audit_queries:
-  - "Which business objectives lack measurable E2E validation?"
+  - 'Which business objectives lack measurable E2E validation?'
-  - "Which business rules are not enforced by automated tests?"
+  - 'Which business rules are not enforced by automated tests?'
-  - "What is the current BR coverage percentage?"
+  - 'What is the current BR coverage percentage?'
 ```

 #### Sub-Agent 1B: UX Stories Auditor